 We've built this pretty awesome ribbon component, and it looks great, but we can't reuse it because everything is hardcoded.

 What we want to do in this lesson is try to build a ribbon component as opposed to a hardcoded series of ribbons.
-We want a component that lets us choose the position, the
+We want a component that lets us choose the

 0:01 We've built this pretty awesome ribbon component, and it looks great, but right now, we can't reuse it because everything is hardcoded.
 You can see I've added one on the bottom-right for completion purposes.
 We've got four times very similar block of markup.